couch-cushion/PRT_681_Team_2_Group/README.md

     └── Week_1/
         ├── Task_1/
         └── Practice/

 Weekly Commit Routine
 Each week
 Create a new folder for that week under your own individual folder.

+Commit all relevant work — even if it is not complete, polished, or fully working.

+What you can (and should) commit
+Research
+Documentation
+Practiced code, in-progress code, and not-yet-working code Notes, steps, and screenshots
+Important rule
+Only commit to your own folder in your PRIMARY ROLE.

+Do not commit into another member's folder.
+Keep all of your weekly work under:
+Weekly Commit Routine
+Each week
+Create a new folder for that week under your own individual folder.